-What to do in Toronto: Holiday at the Theatre
+What to do in Toronto: Holiday theatre for the family

-A Christmas Carol – Soulpepper’s beloved production of Michael Shamata’s A Christmas Carol has become a Toronto holiday tradition.
+Soulpepper’s beloved production of Michael Shamata’s A Christmas Carol has become a Toronto holiday tradition.
 Follow Ebenezer Scrooge as he is visited by three ghosts who help him understand the importance of charity in the holiday season.
+Ages 8 +